ansible-collections/ibm_zos_ims/docs/source/modules/ims_psb_gen.rst

   Expects a list of the location(s) of the IMS Program Specification Block (PSB) source to be compiled.

-  The source can reference a PDS or PDSE member, sequential data set or Unix System Services file path.
+  The source can reference a PDS or PDSE member, sequential data set or UNIX System Services file path.

   | **required**: False